fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 The method I explain here requires you to own a domain -- it may be possible to instead use something like DuckDNS or NoIP, but I have not tried it.
 I'll also be using Cloudflare for DNS, but that's just my personal preference -- feel free to use another DNS provider.

 Finally, you'll need a Plex server already set up.
 (And I'll assume it's running in Linux or as a Docker container.)
-I won't go into how to do that here, <a href="/blog/setting-up-plex-in-docker/" target="_blank">see this post</a> for instructions on running Plex as a Docker container.
+I won't go into how to do that here, <a href="/blog/setting-up-plex-in-docker/" target="_blank" umami-data-event="expose-plex-tailscale-to-setup-plex">see this post</a> for instructions on running Plex as a Docker container.

 <div id="account" />